christophergandrud/ref_2014_IR_PoliSci/README.md

 - **Percent** of article submissions from journals in the **top 20** IR or Political Science categories assembled by Google Scholar.

 Both of these metrics are highly correlated with REF Output GPAs.
 Mean impact factor has a correlation coefficient of 0.68 with REF Output GPAs and the REF GPA correlation the Google Scholar metric is 0.76.
-Figure 1 further illustrates these close relationships and City University's placement within them.
+The following figure further illustrates these close relationships and City University's placement within them.

 It is important to note that neither of these metrics contain information on books and other non-journal materials which are also submitted to the REF.